concosminx/ai-with-python/crawl4ai-agent/README.md

 3. Set up Row Level Security policies

 In Supabase, do this by going to the "SQL Editor" tab and pasting in the SQL into the editor there.
 Then click "Run".
+Check the table in the `Table editor` section.

 ### Crawl Documentation